Northern lights in Egilsstaðir tonight

 Lagarfljót lake north shore

 Get directions ↗Lagarfljót is Iceland's third largest lake at 53 km long, running south from the town through a broad forested valley.
 The north shore is accessible from Routes 931 and 932 and faces open sky in the northern arc where aurora activity is most frequent.
 Settlement along the shore is sparse enough that the sky remains Bortle 2 once you are 5 minutes from the town centre.
 Calm nights produce reflections across the width of the lake.
 The forest backdrop on the southern bank is unusual in Iceland's largely treeless landscape.
-Very few visitors appear after dark outside summer, giving a genuinely quiet observing site.
+Few visitors appear after dark outside summer, giving a genuinely quiet observing site.

 Hallormsstaðaskógur National Forest